ANL-CESAR/XSBench/README.txt

    compilation.

 -> VERIFY enables a verification mode, the details of which are explained below.

--> Benchmark mode tests all possible thread configurations on the given computer.
-I.e., if your computer supports 16 threads, XSBench will automatically do 1 <= nthreads <= 16 lookup loops

 -> Binary dump mode writes a binary file containing a randomized data set of cross sections.
 This can be used in tandem with the binary read mode